-If the employee’s performance is above unacceptable, advancement to the second step occurs after six months of employment, advancement to the third after an additional 18 months, to the fourth after an additional two years, and to the fifth after an additional two years.
+If the employee’s performance is above unacceptable, advancement to the second step occurs after six months of employment, advancement to the third after an additional 18 months, to the fourth after an additional 24 months, and to the fifth after an additional 24 months.

 Occupations often cover more than one grade level, and many occupations typically are represented at each grade.
 Differences in rates of pay among wage areas reflect the fact that the prevailing cost of labor varies by region.

 The wage system’s prevailing rate determinations are made on the basis of surveys by a “lead agency”—the agency with the most blue-collar employees in an area, most commonly the Defense Department—of rates paid by private employers in each local wage area for work similar to that performed by federal wage employees.
-Wage schedule adjustments have been capped for many years through the budget process (since 2004, at the local General Schedule pay increase, including both across the board and locality pay adjustments; previously at the GS national average increase, including both components).
-Wage schedules are adjusted at different times of the year according to when the local lead agency conducts the annual wage survey in each individual wage area.
+Wage schedule adjustments have been capped for many years through the budget process at the local General Schedule pay increase, including both across the board and locality pay adjustments (before 2004 they were capped at the GS national average increase).
+Wage schedules are adjusted at different times of the year according to when the local lead agency conducts the annual wage survey.

 U.S. Postal Service